mui/material-ui/docs/src/pages/style/typography/typography.md

 body1 (default) => body2 (default)
 ```

-Please note that this will still log deprecation warnings if you use one of the old variants.
+Please note that this will log deprecation warnings if you use one of the old variants.
 We recommend you replace those old variants with the recommended variants to be prepared
 for the next major release.
 See [Themes](/customization/themes/) for more information about how to use a global theme.